 The companies therefore have a certain latitude in the choice of the discount rate (although the principles of continuity and consistency still must be followed).

 Our recommendation is based on durations of 10, 15 and 20 years.
 The discount rates for different durations can be determined by interpolating the values from the table below.
-It should also be noted that the current low level of discount rates may result in higher durations than those in the previous years.
+It should also be noted that the current high level of discount rates may result in lower durations than those in the previous years.

 The effects of changes in discount rates lead to so-called actuarial gains / losses.
 These must be taken into account in equity immediately according to the revised version of ASC 715 (US-GAAP) released in the end of September 2006 or according to the version of IAS 19 (revised 2011) released in June 2011 and applicable from 2013.
 In ASC 715, gains and losses lead may lead to increased (for losses) or reduced (for gains) expenses in the next year when using the so-called corridor approach and exceeding of the corridor.